Kentucky braces for possible voting problems in Tuesday’s primary amid signs of high turnout

 On Thursday evening, a federal judge rejected an effort to add polling places in the state’s largest counties, citing a legal standard discouraging last-minute court intervention in election procedures.

 That means Jefferson County — the state’s largest, home to 767,000 residents and the city of Louisville — will have as its sole polling location a convention and expo center where voting booths have been set up about eight feet apart in a cavernous hall.
-About one in five residents in the county is African American, the largest black population in the state.
+About 1 in 5 residents in the county is African American, the largest black population in the state.

-In Fayette County, the state’s second-largest county and home to Lexington, voters who want to cast ballots in person will have to head to the football field at the University of Kentucky, where voters will find hand sanitizing stations and booths where they can fill out paper ballots and scan them through machines.
+In Fayette County, the state’s second-largest county and home to Lexington, voters who want to cast ballots in person will have to head to the football field at the University of Kentucky, where voters will find hand-sanitizing stations and booths where they can fill out paper ballots and scan them through machines.

 Don Blevins Jr., the Fayette County clerk, said that while he is confident in the county’s plans to accommodate everyone who wants to vote, he is concerned that large numbers could overwhelm staff on site and force voters to wait.